DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-04-27-setting-withdrawal-date-for-deferred-trainees.md

 If a trainee defers from their course and then withdraws, providers are meant to use the trainee’s deferral date as their withdrawal date - as this is the date they were last on the course.

-Previously our withdrawal page asked for a withdrawal date - but if the trainee is already deferred we don’t want providers to have a choice of date.
+Previously our withdrawal page asked for a withdrawal date - but if the trainee is already deferred we do not want providers to have a choice of date.
 Instead we’ll tell the provider that we’ll use the existing deferral date as the withdrawal date.

 Our previous withdrawal date question: